athomasq/athomasq.github.io/essays/investing-in-public.md

 ----
 <br/>

-### Winning Allocations
+### Getting Allocation

 I've participated in 22 financing rounds so far: 15 first cheques and 7 follow-ons.
-10 of those 22 rounds (45%) have been competitive / oversubscribed.
+9 of those 22 rounds (41%) have been competitive / oversubscribed.
 But I've been able to get my full target allocation in every financing I've participated in.

 *image*